akoluacik/akoluacik/README.md

 - 👋 Hi, I’m @akoluacik
-- 👀 I'm currently senior Electrical-Electronics Engineering student @ Marmara University, Istanbul, Turkey.
+- ✋ I'm currently fresh graduate Electrical-Electronics Engineering student from Marmara University.
+- 👀 I'm looking for a job that I can focus on embedded systems.
 - 🌱 I’m currently trying improving my C/C++ knowledge, learning Verilog and Git :).
 I also have knowledge of Python, Java, MATLAB.
 These page will soon be filled with repos of Python, C++, Python, Java and Verilog.
 <!---